Welcome to the Researching Entrepreneurship and Innovation course (25E53000)!

-Each topic comes with a set of readings.
+It is important to know that it is up to your own interest and needs to choose the order in which you proceed in this course.
+The topics are already organized in a suitable order.
+Each topic comes with a set of readings and in most cases short introductory videos.
 Please note that neither the topics nor the readings covered should be considered to be exhaustive.
 We simply cannot cover everything in the time allotted.
 The purpose is to provide a solid foundation in the important issues related to each topic and the field as a whole.
 The overall goal of the course is to help prepare students to develop interesting research questions and pursue answers to them by using appropriate scientific methods.
 These are essential prerequisites for a successful Master's thesis.

-Before engaging with the sessions of this course please take a look at the Syllabus (in the section Material) and get your self familiar with the main requirements to complete the course successfully.
+Before engaging with the sessions of this course please take a look at the more detailed description of the course structure below, and see the Syllabus (top-right corner on this page) and familiarise yourself with the main requirements to complete the course successfully.